kojo89/pro/gamechat/Readme.txt

-This is a chat program app running on the MEAN stack
+This is a chat application running on the MEAN stack